simongriggdotinfo

 Junk / The Phantoms

-Frank Stark, today, heads the New Zealand Film Archive; Grant Dillon is an Alexander Techniquein in Auckland; Robbie Van de Lisdonk is a printer in Morningside, Auckland (and provided the photo above) and Iain Myers was last heard of as an accountant in Australia.
+Frank Stark for many years ran the NZ Film Archive; Grant Dillon is an Alexander Techniquein in Auckland; Robbie Van de Lisdonk is a printer in Morningside, Auckland (and provided the photo above) and Iain Myers was last heard of as an accountant in Australia.

 The Idle Idols

-Paul Gibbs is an artist in London; Julie "Jamie Jetson" Curlette lives in Hamilton after years in London; and Sandra Jones lives with her family in West Auckland.
+Paul Gibbs is an artist in Brighton in the UK; Julie "Jamie Jetson" Curlette moved to Auckland after years in London but sadly passed away in 2019; and Sandra Jones lives with her family in West Auckland.
+Leonie Batchelor is in Sydney where her partner is guitarist Mike Caen.
+Shona Bruce passed away in the 1990s.

 Paul Gibbs